zonemaster/zonemaster/docs/documentation/gui-faq-en.md

 If we skip the situation where the domain doesn't exist, as in you input a non-existing domain to Zonemaster, there are 2 other possibilites:

---> Do we have this in Zonemaster -->
  - To protect the engine from multiple identical inputs, that is the same IP checking the same zone several times, there is a delay of 5 minutes between identical subsequent tests.
 Which practically means that you can only test the